 By letter dated February 25, 2009, Powertech (USA) Inc. (Powertech or the applicant) submitted a license application to the U.S. Nuclear Regulatory Commission (NRC) to construct and operate the Dewey-Burdock Project in Fall River and Custer Counties, South Dakota (Powertech, 2009b).
 The proposed project is a uranium in situ recovery (ISR) project.
 The application consisted of a technical report and an environmental report (Powertech, 2009c).
-In June 2009, the applicant withdrew the Dewey-Burdock Project application (Powertech, 2009a), and resubmitted a supplement to the original application on August 10, 2009 (Powertech, 2010a).
+In June 2009, the applicant withdrew the Dewey-Burdock Project application (Powertech, 2009a), and resubmitted a supplement to the original application on August 10, 2010 (Powertech, 2010a).

 On October 2, 2009, the NRC staff notified the applicant of the staff's decision to accept the application for detailed technical and environmental review (NRC, 2009).
 After beginning its review, the staff requested additional information from the applicant.
-In response to the staff's requests (NRC, 2010), the applicant provided revisions to the technical report in correspondence dated December 23, 2010 (Powertech, 2010b) and August 1, 2011 (Powertech, 2011a).
+In response to the staff's requests (NRC, 2010), the applicant provided technical report revisions for NRC staff's technical review in correspondence dated June 28, 2011 (Powertech, 2011a) and supplemental technical responses to NRC staffs requests for information (RAIs).